bensyc/bensyc/README.md

 # What is BENSYC Community Treasury?

 BENSYC Community Treasury is the 3/4 multi-sig managed by the founders at the start of the project.
 In due time as project matures, the treasury will be migrated to the sub-DAO governor contract.
-50% of all proceeds from the mint will be transferred to the community treasury and converted to $ENS tokens to be delegated to BENSYC.
+50% of all proceeds from the mint will be transferred to the community treasury and converted to ENS tokens to be delegated to BENSYC.
 The remaining 50% of all proceeds from the mint will be held as ETH in the community treasury for long term sustainability of BENSYC and ongoing development.

 # Do the Subdomains Have Their Own Websites?